Openings as of 5/25/2026

 Cashier/Server Position

-Minimum Qualifications: Cash handling experience preferred.
+Minimum Qualifications: Cash handling and food service experience preferred.
 High School graduate or GED preferred.
 Must have basic mathematical skills including counting money.
 Must be able to communicate effectively and have excellent customer service skills.

 Basic Function: